Pagerduty Advance AI - Part I

 When this initiative started, it was primarily an engineering-led effort, focused on prototyping ways to integrate GenAI into PagerDuty, assessing which LLMs to use, and exploring their ability to learn from our data sources and deliver relevant outputs.

 Upon joining in June 2023, I collaborated with the team to identify where GenAI could add the greatest value, which interface would be most impactful (Slack vs. Web), and how the solution should function.
-Given 60% of our clients used the Slack extension, and Slack’s strong tooling for bot integration, we agreed to prioritize Slack.
+Given 60% of our clients used the Slack extension and Slack’s strong tooling for bot integration, we agreed to prioritize Slack.

 I initiated our shared Figma file, which helped structure ongoing work and set foundational design standards.

-By mapping capabilities to the user journey, my design work provided critical context for team discussions: clarifying how and when the bot could serve as a “buddy” to responders.
+By mapping capabilities to the user journey, my design work provided critical context for team discussions: clarifying how and when the bot could serve as a “companion” to responders.
 This journey-centric approach guided implementation and sparked conversations about optimal feature integration.

 Solution